BlassGO/LetsGO_request/launch/users/Recovery_VolumeUp_Action/GUIDE.md

 1. Install the ZIP by **Recovery**, **Magisk**, or **KSU**.

+Installation through Recovery is only compatible with Magisk.
+KSU and similar necessarily need their Manager.{.remark}

 ## ADVANCED

 You can customize both the action and the wait time limit.